jamesgober/metrics-lib/CONTRIBUTING.md

 - LCOV artifact is uploaded as `coverage-lcov` containing `target/coverage/lcov.info`.
 - Benchmark-gated tests are not required for coverage and remain ignored by default.

+## Performance Regression Policy

+The project enforces a lightweight performance guardrail in CI to catch large regressions early while remaining tolerant of shared-runner noise.

+What runs in CI:

+- PRs: a smoke Criterion pass runs with shortened durations (see "CI Behavior for Benchmarks").
+Artifacts are uploaded for manual inspection.
+- Pushes to `main`: a short Criterion run is analyzed by `benchmark-action/github-action-benchmark`, which compares results against stored history and creates alerts on detected regressions.
+Historical data is stored on the `gh-pages` branch under `benchmark-data/`.

+Alert/Failure behavior:

+- Significant slowdowns trigger an alert comment on PRs and fail the job (`fail-on-alert: true`).
+The initial alert threshold is relaxed to account for runner variance and can be tightened over time as baselines stabilize.

+How to investigate locally:

+- Save and compare Criterion baselines (see below).
+Use `critcmp` to compare two directories or two baselines.
+- Re-run benches with higher durations to reduce variance: `cargo bench` or increase `-w`/`-m`/`-n`.
+- Ensure a quiet system and stable CPU frequency (see "Reducing Variance").

+Notes:

+- These checks are advisory for performance hygiene and do not replace disciplined review of algorithmic complexity and constant factors.
+- Benchmark-style tests remain behind the `bench-tests` feature and `#[ignore]` to avoid flakiness in standard CI.

 ## Comparing Criterion Results

 There are two recommended approaches: